jcalvarezj/CheaPlatzi/README.md

 2: ColombiaGamer

-...
+*(Other sites are still work in progress...)*

-The optional `verbose` argument enables to see detailed information about the response bodies from the performed requests to the APIs
+The optional `verbose` argument enables to see detailed information about the response bodies from the performed requests to the APIs.